 Lodging a complaint about failed submission

-If you think that the submission of your proposal was not entirely successful due to a technical error on the side of the Commission, you may lodge a complaint through the IT Helpdesk on the Participant Portal.
+If you think that the submission of your proposal was not entirely successful due to a technical error on the side of the Commission, you may lodge a complaint through the IT Helpdesk on the Funding & Tenders Portal.
 For the complaint to be admissible it must be filed within 4 calendar days following that of the call closure.
 You will receive an acknowledgement of receipt the same or next working day.

 What else to do?
 You should secure a PDF version of all the B-parts and annexes of your proposal holding a time stamp (file attributes listing the date and time of creation and last modification) that is prior to the call deadline dd/mm/yyyy:hh:mm, as well as any proof of the alleged failure (e.g. screen shots).
 Later in the procedure you may be requested by the IT Helpdesk to provide these items.
 Please, note that any information regarding the proposal will be treated in a strictly confidential manner.